4 Eye-Opening Lessons Learned From “The Abundance Factor” Movie

 Lesson #4: It ALL Starts With Your Beliefs

 All the big accomplishments start with one little idea.
-Which is why you need to be very careful what that idea is and what are the thoughts surrounding it.
+Which is why you need to be very careful about what that idea is and what are the thoughts surrounding it.
 If you think you are not capable of doing something, you probably will prove yourself right.
 Remember, that your life originates in your mind.
 And then it evolves into being a reflection of your inner world.
 So make sure that you have a very positive internal emotional environment.

 Look for thoughts and beliefs that may be a result of conditioning.
 For example, many people grow up in families with a mental state of lack, they become used to thinking this is the way things should be and this is why in the future they struggle with creating financial abundance.
 This can go for anything, money is just an example.
 Changing limiting beliefs like that is probably one of the most challenging parts of your journey.
 But once you accept that you are not always right and that things can be different, you will be on your way to changing your life.